Park Avenue Viaduct: Later history

 The space under the viaduct between 41st and 42nd Streets was originally used as a trolley barn.
 In 1938, the city announced that it would build a tourist information center within that space in advance of the 1939 New York World's Fair.
 The city subsequently built a steel and glass-brick structure under the center arch of the viaduct.
 The structure, located at 90 East 42nd Street, opened in December 1939 and was initially used to provide tourist information.
 During World War II, the space was used by United Service Organizations, and after the war, became an outpost of the New York Convention and Visitors Bureau.
 By 1960, leaks from the viaduct had damaged the information center.
 That year, a reconstruction project for the viaduct was announced, which involved repairing trusses as well as installing drainage and a nonskid deck.

 The former tourist-information center had become an unemployment office by the 1980s.
 The viaduct had also become dilapidated, with potholes, leaks, and rusted steel supports, so the city government undertook the first major renovations in the viaduct's history.
 The southbound roadway was closed in July 1984, reopening that November.
 The northbound roadway was then closed from May 1985 to September 1985.
 The viaduct's original lamps were removed in a 1986 repaving project.
 An $8 million restoration of the viaduct was announced three years later.
 As part of the renovation, the Grand Central Partnership would turn the space between 41st and 42nd Streets into a restaurant.
 Seven of the original lamps were also restored in 1992.

 In 1995, the city and the Grand Central Partnership unveiled plans to restore the space under the viaduct at a cost of $2 million, then lease it as a restaurant.
 The restaurant space would be located in the former site of the World's Fair information center.
 The Pershing Square Cafe signed a lease at the space in 1997.
 The owner of the renovated space, Michael O'Keeffe, placed so much attention to the renovation of the space that the project's costs increased to $5 million, and the cafe's opening date was pushed back by several months.
+In 2026, as part of a redesign of Park Avenue north of 46th Street, the New York City Department of Transportation considered adding a bike lane to the western leg of the viaduct.